MetaMask/providers/README.md

 # MetaMask Inpage Provider

-Used to initialize the inpage ethereum provider injected by MetaMask.
+The inpage Ethereum provider object injected by MetaMask into web pages.
+Contains a lot of implementation details specific to MetaMask, and is probably not suitable for out-of-the-box use with other wallets.

 ## Installation